memes and the protocol aesthetic

 As religious institutions lose cultural authority, memes have filled the vacuum by providing symbolic scaffolding.
 They are rituals in a world that has lost its priests.

 In a post-truth, hyper-mediated world, semantic clarity is scarce.
 But memes survive because they operate at the level of feeling.
-They are affective (not effective) signal carriers: short bursts of irony, absurdity, or grief that bypass cognition and hit the gut.
+They are affective (vs effective) signal carriers: short bursts of irony, absurdity, or grief that bypass cognition and hit the gut.

 Where traditional communication aims for clarity, memes thrive in ambiguity.
 Their success is often due to their emotional rather than informational payload.
 In this sense, memes are emotional data packets in an age of traditional narrative exhaustion.